-He qualified in 1991 and positions in a number of practices has given him a wealth of experience across the sectors.
-He has worked on the O2 Arena, the regeneration of numerous schools across the Midlands and Lincolnshire – one in consultation with the former Prime Minister Sir John Major – plus listed building projects, trustee work, medical practices and co-housing.
-His work on housing projects includes unique residential extensions and conversions.
+Positions in a number of practices have given him a wealth of experience.
+Alistair has worked on London’s iconic O2 Arena, the regeneration of numerous schools across the Midlands and Lincolnshire – one in consultation with former Prime Minister Sir John Major – plus numerous specialised listed building projects ranging from barn conversions, restoring farmhouses, cottages and grand period properties.

 A mountain ski chalet.
 Firstly I must confess, I love skiing.
 But I would relish the challenge of creating a property which successfully contrasts the stunning exterior panorama with the comforting feel of a cosy bolt-hole, so necessary after an exhilarating day on the slopes.

 He now specialises within the practice as a consultant in contentious town planning issues, preparing expert witness reports and disputes, boundaries and rights of way issues in both commercial and residential sectors.

 Fairplay Centre in Chesterfield – a wonderful project from start to finish.
 The staff of this registered charity had the vision to commission a unique building with a nurturing environment for young people with disabilities.
 It was a joy to work with them – and it’s not often you get to design a building with a waterfall in the circulation space!

 Whatever great schemes we are developing in the design office.
 I am always excited by the next project.